 The comprehensive plan is designed to guide the future actions and growth of the Village.
 The hazard mitigation plan has been integrated into the 2019 plan with the inclusion of the most updated floodplain information.
 Development is limited in the floodplain.
-There is no plan or timeline to update the comprehensive plan.
 The planning commission reviewed the 2019 comprehensive plan in August 2024.
 It was determined that the current comprehensive plan is still accurate for the needs of Firth and does not need a full update until 2029.
 However, the Future Land Use map will be updated as an amendment to the current comprehensive plan in 2025.